jdjuan/scalable-angular/README.md

 ### Step 1

-Instead of fetching the photo on page reload, fetch the photo once the users clicks a button.
+Fetch the photo once the users clicks a button.
 Name the button `Ask me`

 ### Step 2